privacyidea/privacyidea/doc/audit/index.rst

    PRIVACYIDEA_CONFIGFILE=/home/cornelius/src/privacyidea/audit.cfg \
    pi-manage rotate_audit

-This will read the configuration (only the database uri) from the config file ``audit.cfg``.
+This will read the configuration (only the database URI) from the config file ``audit.cfg``.

 Table size